dracula/git/README.md

 ## Install

-All instructions can be found at [draculatheme.com/git](https://draculatheme.com/git).
+All instructions can be found at [revagomes.github.io/git](https://revagomes.github.io/git/) and later on at [draculatheme.com/git](https://draculatheme.com/git).

 ## Team